 As a result, I recommend reducing your exposure to blue light starting at a few hours before bedtime.
-One of the methods to accomplish that is wearing blue-light-blocking glasses, such as the ones I bought on Amazon.
+One of the methods to accomplish that is wearing blue-light-blocking glasses, such as the ones I wear every day after sunset.

 4. Intensive Exercise Before Bedtime